Blog articles - 60 Garner North

 Beginner

 Reading a knitting pattern can seem quite simple at first.
-You can compare it a bit to reading a recipe, first the ingredients are listed followed by the instructions.
-Translated into knitting, it becomes yarn, knitting needles, knitting strength - which we looked at in previous posts, and then the instructions for it.
-BUT a knitting pattern is a bit more complex than that, it contains a lot of abbreviations and terms you don't come across in a recipe and in many cases there is a diagram to decipher as well.
+You can compare it a bit to reading a recipe: first the ingredients, followed by the instructions.
+Translated to knitting, that means yarn, needles, gauge - which we have looked at in previous posts - and then the instructions for it.
+BUT a knitting pattern is a bit more complex than that; it contains a lot of abbreviations and terms you don't encounter in a recipe, and in many cases, there is also a chart to interpret.

-The thing about knitting patterns is that there is no "template" for how they should be designed and what they should contain.
-So also when it comes to abbreviations.
-There is no accepted "general translation".
-However, the vast majority of patterns contain a table of the current abbreviations used and what they mean.
-The same applies to the diagrams and their symbols, but even there there is a table for the meaning in the particular pattern in question.
+The thing with knitting patterns is that there is no "template" for how they should be designed and what they should contain.
+So even when it comes to abbreviations.
+There is no established "general translation."
+However, most patterns include a table of the relevant abbreviations used and what they mean.
+The same goes for the charts and their symbols, but there is also a table for the meaning in that particular pattern.

-The key to deciphering your knitting pattern is to be able to interpret these abbreviations and chart symbols.
+The key to interpreting your knitting pattern is to be able to decipher these abbreviations and chart symbols.

 A table of abbreviations might look like this:

-If there is an abbreviation or explanation that is extra complicated, you will usually find a detailed explanation or a link to a video clip.
-It is so fantastic for us who knit today that youtube and google exist!
+If there is any abbreviation or explanation that is particularly complicated, you will usually find a detailed explanation or a link to a video clip.
+It is truly fantastic for us who knit today that YouTube and Google exist!

 Diagram

-Yes, following a diagram in a knitting pattern is a bit backwards, you don't read the diagram the way you read a normal text.
-The diagram is a grid pattern that you read in the direction you knit.
+Yes, following a chart in a knitting pattern is a bit backwards; you don't read the chart as you read regular text.
+The chart is a grid pattern that you read in the direction you knit.

-In the diagram, each stitch corresponds to a square and each row thus corresponds to a row.
+In the chart, each stitch corresponds to a square and each row thus corresponds to a round.

-Depending on how many stitches the knitting contains (for example, a cardigan can have several hundred stitches on the round) then a particular section or "report", as it is called in knitting language, can be marked and the stitches of this report repeated a specified number of times.
+Depending on how many stitches the knitting contains (for example, a cardigan can have several hundred stitches per round), a specific section or "repeat", as it is called in knitting terms, may be marked and the stitches of this repeat are repeated the specified number of times.

-You read the diagram from bottom to top.
-The first round is read from right to left.
+You read the chart from bottom to top.
+The first row is read from right to left.

-If you knit back and forth, you read the uneven rows from right to left and the even rows from left to right.
-The uneven rows are the right side and the even rows are the wrong side.
-At first it may feel a bit complicated, but it is still logical.
+If you knit back and forth, you read the odd rows from right to left and the even rows from left to right.
+The odd rows are the right side and the even rows are the wrong side.
+At first, it may feel a bit tricky, but it is still logical.

-If you knit in the round, you read each round, i.e. each row, from right to left.
+If you knit in the round, you read each round, that is, each row, from right to left.

 Does it sound complicated?
 It's not that complicated!
-But I recommend that you print or copy your pattern on paper and have a pencil handy so you can mark where in the diagram you are reading.
+But I recommend printing out or copying your pattern on paper and having a pencil handy so you can mark where you are in the chart as you read.

-The following symbols often appear in patterns with structure and lace, but also patterns with multi-color knitting have diagrams and in these diagrams the color of the box corresponds to which color the stitch should be knitted in if the diagram is in color, otherwise the different pattern colors in the diagram usually get their own symbols so you know what color the mask should be.
+The following symbols often appear in patterns with structure and lace, but also patterns with multicolor knitting have charts and in these charts the color of the square corresponds to the color the stitch should be knitted in if the chart is in color, otherwise the different pattern colors in the chart usually get their own symbols so you know which color the stitch should have.

 Chart symbols can look something like this: